fc-dogan/Taproom-Redux/README.md

-# _Tap Room _
+# _Tap Room with Redux_

-#### _A React application for kombucha store to track their kegs._
+#### _A React Redux application for kombucha store to track their kegs._

-#### _September 11, 2020 | Fatma C. Dogan_
+#### _September 18, 2020 | Fatma C. Dogan_

 ## Description

-_An application built in React to track a taproom's taps by name, brand, price, flavor, and quantity.
+_An application built in React Redux to track a taproom's taps by name, brand, price, flavor, and quantity.
 The application utilizes a tap list, a new tap form, and tap-specific details view to monitor inventory._

 ### Component Diagram